Lumbosacral Radiculopathy Workup

 MRI has demonstrated excellent sensitivity in the diagnosis of lumbar disc herniation and is considered the imaging study of choice for nerve root impingement.
 However, this preference is tempered by the prevalence of abnormal findings in asymptomatic subjects.

-The use of MRI should be reserved for selected patients, such as the following:
+The use of MRI should be reserved for selected patients.

 MRIs are not necessary in all patients who have examination findings that are consistent with a radiculopathy; in fact, these studies should generally be reserved for those cases in which the imaging results are likely to guide treatment.

-Although many clinicians prefer to obtain an MRI prior to planning an epidural steroid injection, recent literature suggests this practice may not provide superior outcomes.[7]
+Although many clinicians prefer to obtain an MRI prior to planning an epidural steroid injection, the literature suggests this practice may not provide superior outcomes.
+[11]

 When physical examination and electrodiagnostic findings do not indicate the exact levels of pathology in a patient who is in need of a selective nerve root block, MRI may help the physician to determine the exact level of pathology (see Other Tests, Electrodiagnosis, below).